LexxLuey/demo-credit/ROADMAP.md

 | Phase 5: Final Touches & Deployment| 1-2 days      |
 | **Total**                          | 6-9 days      |

-This roadmap ensures that we address each requirement efficiently, balancing core functionality with code quality, scalability, and deployment readiness.
-Let’s dive in and start building! 🚀
+This roadmap ensures that we address each requirement efficiently, balancing core functionality with code quality, scalability, and deployment readiness. 🚀